Arizona Hunting, Fishing and Recreational Shooting

 Target shooting is generally allowed on BLM-administered public lands, as long as it is done in a safe manner, without damaging natural resources or improvements on public lands.

-The use of fireworks, exploding targets, tracer ammunition and other incendiary devices is prohibited on BLM Arizona-managed public land.
+Using fireworks, exploding targets, tracer ammunition and other incendiary devices is prohibited on BLM Arizona-managed public land.
 Fire Prevention Order: AZ910-2015-0001 (PDF).

 Hunting in Arizona